Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 Scenario:

-An expatriate investor purchases an AED 1.5 million (approximately $408,000) off-plan apartment in Dubai Hills.
+An expatriate investor purchases an off-plan apartment in Dubai Hills for AED 1.5 million ($408,000).

-• Step 2: Subsequent payments from the investor are typically linked to the successful completion of pre-defined construction milestones, preventing substantial upfront financial risk.
+2. Step 2: Subsequent payments from the investor are often contingent on the successful execution of predefined construction milestones, reducing significant upfront financial risk.

-• Step 3: In the event of significant project delays or non-completion, the DLD has the authority to intervene and ensure the appropriate refund of funds to the buyers**, safeguarding their investment.
+3. Step 3: In the event of major project delays or non-completion, the DLD has the ability to intervene and secure the proper refund of cash to the buyers, thereby protecting their investment.

 Trust in Every Dirham Invested in UAE Real Estate